ala0702/FormMVP/README.md

 The FormMVP project is a sample desktop application created in C# using the MVP (Model-View-Presenter) architecture.
 The application includes a basic form that demonstrates how to organize code according to the MVP architecture, making it easier to maintain and expand the project.

+## Data Storage

+The application uses XML format to store employee data.
+Data is saved and retrieved from an XML file using the `EmployeeList` class.

 ## Architecture

 The FormMVP project follows the MVP architecture, which divides the application into three main components: